frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise2.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1e/dead-axle-rollers/s1.webp" style="width:100%">
       <figcaption>1.
 Start the layout sketch on the Right Plane.
-Sketch the hole for a bearing and four #10-32 clearance holes with a 2" bolt circle. </figcaption>
+Sketch the hole for a bearing and four #10-32 clearance holes on a 2" bolt circle. </figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1e/dead-axle-rollers/s2.webp" style="width:100%">
       <figcaption>2.
 Sketch the pulleys and belt paths for the first two rollers.
 You will use 5mm pitch 24T pulleys.
-We subtract 0.015" from the calculated c-c distance to decrease friction from linking together multiple belts. </figcaption>
+We subtract 0.015" from the calculated c-c distance to decrease the friction that results from linking together multiple belts. </figcaption>
     </figure>
   </div>